-Using the stages of team development will help you take a team from being 'told what to do', to being empowered and self-reliant (Often known as self-managing - I prefer the term self-reliant as it is more descriptive - most businesses don't want their teams to be self-managing).
+Using the stages of team development helps you guide your team from being 'told what to do', to being empowered and self-reliant (Often known as self-managing - I prefer the term self-reliant as it is more descriptive - most businesses don't want their teams to be self-managing).

-Something to keep in mind: You will need more than just this tool to create an empowered high-performance team ... but it is definitely one of the most important tools you can make use of as you take the journey to creating a high-performance workplace.
+Something to keep in mind: You will need more than just this tool to create an empowered high-performance team ... but it is does provide a framework and guidelines to help you get there.

 As you read through the behavioral description, for each of the four stages, you will be able to tell the difference between each stage by:

 - The extent of direction and support that is provided by the leader to the team

 - The level of involvement that is shown by the team members

 - The degree of interaction between the members in the team with the team leader and external bodies